dm82m/hass-Deltasol-KM2/README.md

 ```

 ## Troubleshooting
-Please set your logging for the custom_component to debug:
+Please set your logging for the this custom component to debug during initial setup phase.
+If everything works well, you are safe to remove the debug logging:
 ```yaml
 logger:
   default: warn